Aselbach

-Aselbach is a small river of Hesse, Germany.
-It flows into the Edersee near Vöhl.
+The Aselbach (also called the Asel) is a small river of Hesse, Germany.
+It flows into the Edersee on the left bank near Vöhl.
 It is located between Asel and Asel-Süd/Vöhl.
-Aselbach is noted as both a waterway and water area.
+The Aselbach is noted as both a waterway and water area.
 There are 25 other rivers around the same area.
+The 6.55 kilometers long Aselbach has a 18.103 km² catchment area.